catacomb-ai/catacomb/README.md

 # Catacomb
-Catacomb is the simplest machine learning platform for deploying prototypes, conducting quality assurance, and tracking production model performance.
+Catacomb is the simplest machine learning library for deploying prototypes, conducting quality assurance, and tracking production model performance.

 ## Usage